US Airways: Post-2005 merger

 America West Airlines and US Airways merged FAA certificates on September 25, 2007.
 Former America West employees (including pilots, fleet service personnel, flight attendants) remained on their original America West union contracts and did not fully combine workforces with their pre-merger US Airways counterparts.
 Until October 2008, former America West aircraft flew with their respective crews and used the call sign "CACTUS", while the pre-merger US Airways crews primarily flew with their respective aircraft and used the call sign "US AIR".
 In October 2008, the company began operating under a single operating certificate (that of the former US Airways).
 This required operation under a single call sign and identifier and that of America West ("CACTUS" and "AWE") were chosen as a sign of the company lineage.
 In addition, flights operated using former America West aircraft and crews were numbered 1–699, whereas flights operated by pre-merger US Airways aircraft and crews were numbered 700–1999.
 (Flights numbered 2000–2199 were shuttle services and those 2200 and higher were operated by express subsidiaries.)
 Aircraft operated by pre-merger US Airways crews or former America West crews flew under two different United States Department of Transportation operating certificates until September 25, 2007.
 However, until pilot and flight attendant union groups from both sides successfully negotiated a single contract, each group of crewmembers would fly only on its pre-merger airlines' aircraft and the flights would be marked accordingly.

 Since the computer systems were merged, former America West-operated flights were marketed as though America West was a wholly owned carrier.
 This marketing is common practice for airlines that have code-share agreements with other airlines operating aircraft for feeder or regional routes and although the practice is uncommon for major airlines, it greatly simplified the process for passengers connecting between historically US Airways-operated flights and former America West-operated flights.

 In the summer of 2007, US Airways began upgrading its in-flight services, from food and entertainment to the training of flight attendants.
-The airline was planning to test-market a new seatback entertainment system in early 2008, however, the 2008 fuel crisis ended those plans.
+The airline was planning to test-market a new seatback entertainment system in early 2008, however, the 2008 financial crisis ended those plans.
 As a further result of the skyrocketing fuel costs, the airline rolled back the planned summer 2007 service upgrades as well as ending its existing in-flight entertainment on all domestic routes.